GuidesPatient experience

 Penalties for noncompliance with HIPAA

-The penalties for violating HIPAA guidelines include civil monetary fines from $100–$50,000 per violation, depending on an entity's level of culpability.
+The include civil monetary fines from $100–$50,000 per violation, depending on an entity's level of culpability.

 When the HSS uncovers multiple violations of HIPAA directives or if violations have gone unchecked for several years, the fines could reach millions of dollars.
 Intentional violations could attract criminal penalties, such as fines and potential imprisonment.